Real Madrid Gathering Momentum After Levante Victory - UrduPoint

 Real Madrid Gathering Momentum After Levante Victory

-Madrid, Oct 4 (UrduPoint / Pakistan Point News - 4th Oct, 2020 ) :Real Madrid moved to the top of La Liga on Sunday as Vinicius Junior and Karim Benzama both scored in a 2-0 win over Levante.
+Madrid, Oct 4 (UrduPoint / Pakistan Point News - 5th Oct, 2020 ) :Real Madrid moved to the top of La Liga on Sunday as Vinicius Junior and Karim Benzema both scored in a 2-0 win over Levante.

 Vinicius, who had proved decisive in Madrid's win over Real Valladolid on Wednesday, looked set to see off Levante as well, before Benzema notched his first goal of the season late on.